 - Overhead cable installation

-Here we will discuss about the under ground installation of cable.
+Here we will discuss the underground installation of the cable.

 Underground Cable Installation

-For installing an underground cable, we use armored cables to prevent mechanicals accidents before laying cables under the ground.
-Also we must survey the cable routes.
-The cable to be underground should have following properties:
+For installing an underground cable, we use armored cables to prevent mechanical accidents before laying cables under the ground.
+Also, we must survey the cable routes.
+The cable to be underground should have the following properties: